-Analysis: The LEI Index is at new highs for the cycle, a positive sign for the equity market.
+Analysis: The LEI Index was flat for August and remains at cycle highs.
+This picture is generally positive.
 Chart Framework: I'd get incrementally negative on the outlook for the S&P if the LEI Index began trending down on a YoY basis while the S&P was at or near bull market highs.